57 Louis Pasteur St., Room 120

 From 2010-2012, Craig was the president of the Canadian Council on International Law, Canada's chief non-profit organization devoted to the study and promotion of international law.

-As of 2015, Craig is working on a manuscript tracing the impact of the Caroline incident along the Canada-US border in the 1830s on the evolution of the modern doctrine of self-defence in public international law.
+Craig is completing a book tracing the impact of the Caroline incident along the Canada-US border in the 1830s on the evolution of the modern doctrine of self-defence in public international law.
 The book is scheduled for publication 2017.

 Craig is the co-author, with Aaron Freeman, of the The Laws of Government: The Legal Foundations of Canadian Democracy (Irwin Law, 1st Ed, 2005; 2d Ed 2010), a treatise on the legal superstructure of Canadian democratic governance.
 He is also co-managing editor of Public Law (Emond Montgomery, 3d Ed 2015), a casebook on public law and legislation in Canada.